mlzzi/art-space-app/README.md

 - Android Studio
 - Kotlin
+- Jetpack Compose

 ### What I learned

-This is the second Project Challenge done on the Developer`s Google Learn website from the Course 'Android Basics in Kotlin'
+This is my first project challenge from the Google`s course of Basics of Jetpack Compose

 ### Continued development